Simply007/cloud-custom-element-sample-hubspot/README.md

 # HubSpot Form selector for Kentico Cloud

-This repository contains sample source code of HubSpot Form selector custom element for Kentico Cloud.
+This repository contains the sample source code of HubSpot Form selector custom element for Kentico Cloud.

 Note that the code needs to be adjusted for your specific needs and properly tested for production use.